Abu Dhabi

 One of our favorite places, was the Scheherazade grill.

-We also liked to visit the largest Abu Dhabi Souk (Bazar/Market) where anything from Shawarmas to Afghan hats were for sale.
+We also liked to visit the largest Abu Dhabi Souk (Bazar/Market) where anything from Afghan hats to Shawarmas (a local food of lamb meat sliced from a vertical rotisserie and put into a flour wrapper, like a burrito) were for sale.

 The walkway along the beach was lovely, even with an unusual sign on the beach.

-We saw our first free-roaming camels, near the road to Al Ain.
+We saw our first free-roaming camels, near the road to Al Ain, in the hot central area of the UAE.

 Not all of the camels were free-roaming anymore.

-In the middle of Al Ain, was part of Oman.
+In the middle of UAE’s Al Ain city, was a part of Oman.

-Both nations are part of a patchwork, with bits of the UAE and Oman here and there; except, the really big mountains in the north are almost entirely part of Oman.
+Both nations are part of a patchwork, with bits of the UAE and Oman here and there; except, the really big mountains in the north that form the strait of Hormuz are almost entirely part of Oman.

 Half the time, I had the car to myself, and went on desert roads, up and down the Persian and Oman Gulf coasts from the Saudi border near Qatar, until the road ended or became impassible in really big mountains of the north.
 I traveled in Oman, stopping at gas stations and food sellers to learn a little about their customs, language, and local delicacies.
 At the “real” border, where the guards checked your papers, I had to turn around and return.